StrangerLs/News-app/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- use news API to get info on whatever news topic the user searches
-- Render data on page
+- clickable link, image and title of news articles to send user to source.
-- Allow user to choose favorites
+- html and css layout similar to mockup.

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add filter functionality to filter by news source
 - Use local storage to save user favorites

 ## Project Schedule